Chapter 17: Long Live the King

 “I tire of hearing the same stories each evening.
 Major, prepare some amusing anecdotes.
 At dinner, ensure the stories are suitable for a lady’s ears.
 For later, something spicier.”

 Blackhawk excelled that evening.
-He held the attention of everyone while they were seated at the banquet tables.
-Sagen even noted that a handful of eligible women, whose sole focus was blatantly to become the next queen, swooned at the major’s words.
+He held everyone’s attention while they sat at the banquet tables.
+Sagen even noted that a handful of maidens, whose sole focus was to become the next queen, swooned at the major’s words.

-This man is indeed someone I want serving me, but I need to know more.
+This man is indeed someone I want to serve me, but I need to know more.

-By the time the Royal Tour was half-complete, Sagen had made his decision, instructing the major, “I have another task for you.
-When we return to High Castle, you are to meet me once a week to discuss the state of the kingdom.
+By the time the royal tour was half-complete, Sagen had decided, instructing the major, “I have another task for you.
+When we return to High Keep, you are to meet me once a week to discuss the state of the kingdom.
 I need to know the unfiltered truth.
 Given the breadth of your experience, I want to view Freislicht through your eyes.”

 “Happily, Your Majesty,” Blackhawk replied.

 As the tour turned toward Lexandria, King Sagen took stock of what he’d learned so far and the things he’d had time to ponder.
-He’d discovered several of his noblemen remained true to his father’s ideals and could be relied upon for support.
+He discovered several of his noblemen remained true to his father’s ideals and would support him.
 He’d identified more who were Melazera’s creatures.
 Then there were those who would go with the wind, regardless of where it blew.

 That just left those who followed Duke Gregory of Lexandria.
 Sagen had already learned that he’d badly underestimated their hatred of the Melazeras.
 They seemed loyal to the Crown, but their famed independence clouded matters.